Insharamin12/Insharamin12/README.md

 - 🔭 I'm A Web Developer turned Developer Advocate
 - 👯 I thrive on the intersection of technology and human connection.
-- 🌱 Paving my way to Full-stack devlopment
+- 🌱 Paving my way to Full-stack development
 - 😄 Pronouns: She/Her
 - 😄 I write content on Twitter and LinkedIn
 - 📫 How to reach me: insharamin34@gmail.com